 School of Business

-Offers undergraduate degree programs in accounting, agricultural business, business administration, financial management, health care administration, management, marketing, and management information systems.
-Minors are offered in some of these program as well as in human resources management.
+Offers undergraduate degree programs in accounting, agricultural business, business administration, emergency and disaster management, financial management, health care administration, health services administration,human resources management, international business, management, marketing, and management information systems.
+Minors are offered in some of these programs as well as in human resources management.
 There is also a special teaching major in general business.
 This major is designed for those who are pursuing teacher licensure in business and/ or management through the Andres School of Education; it is not intended for those planning careers in business or public administration.
+Not all programs are offered at all UIU locations.
 For details, see information about each major online and in the current catalog.